Iranian Jews: Current status

 Iran's Jewish community is officially recognized as a religious minority group by the government, and, like the Zoroastrians and Christians, they are allocated one seat in the Iranian Parliament.
 Homayoun Sameh is the current Jewish member of the parliament, replacing Siamak Moreh Sedgh in the 2020 election.
 In 2000, former Jewish MP Manuchehr Eliasi estimated that at that time there were still 60,000–85,000 Jews in Iran; most other sources put the figure at 25,000.
 In 2011 the Jewish population numbered 8,756.
 In 2016 Jewish population numbered 9,826.
 In 2019 the Jewish Population numbered 8,300 and they constitute 0.01% of Iranian population, a number claimed in 2017 by Sergio DellaPergola, a leading Jewish demographer.

 Iranian Jews have their own newspaper (called "Ofogh-e-Bina") with Jewish scholars performing Judaic research at Tehran's "Central Library of Jewish Association".
 The Dr. Sapir Jewish Hospital is Iran's largest charity hospital of any religious minority community in the country; however, most of its patients and staff are Muslim.

 Chief Rabbi Yousef Hamadani Cohen was the spiritual leader for the Jewish community of Iran from 1994 to 2007, when he was succeeded by Mashallah Golestani-Nejad.
 In August 2000, Cohen met with Iranian President Mohammad Khatami for the first time.
 In 2003, Cohen and Motamed met with Khatami at Yusef Abad Synagogue, which was the first time a President of Iran had visited a synagogue since the Islamic Revolution.
 Haroun Yashayaei is the chairman of the Jewish Committee of Tehran and leader of Iran's Jewish community.
 On 26 January 2007, Yashayaei's letter to President Mahmoud Ahmadinejad concerning his Holocaust denial comments brought about worldwide media attention.

-The Jews of Iran have been best known for certain occupations like making gold jewelry and dealing in antiques, textiles and carpets.
+Historically, Iranian Jews were particularly associated with certain crafts and trades, including gold and silver jewelry making, as well as commerce in antiques, textiles, and carpets.